petter-holmberg/elements/README.md

 `Euclidean_semimodule` describes a `Semimodule` that has a `quotient` and `remainder` function, and where Euclid's algorithm terminates.
 `Ordered_ring` describes a `Ring` that is also `Totally_ordered`.
 `Ordered_integral_domain` describes an `Integral_domain` that is also `Totally_ordered`.

+## Memory management

+`Allocator` describes a `Semiregular` type managing blocks of raw memory.
+A function `allocate` that takes a reference to an `Allocator` and a desired number of `byte`s will try to allocate a contiguous sequence of `byte`s and return a `memory` descriptor to it.
+The caller must keep the descriptor around for deallocation when supported.
+`Ownership_aware_allocator` describes an `Allocator` that supports the `Predicate` `is_owner`, which takes an `Allocator` and a `memory` block allocated from it, and checks if `allocate` was called with that `Allocator` to obtain it.

 ## Cursors